AtulSinghArora/QR/_/README.md

 <!-- <img align="right" src ="https://user-images.githubusercontent.com/2003122/210131194-0be951ce-4312-44e6-92fc-c8ad91bfa46e.jpeg" width=190 /> -->

-I am a postdoctoral researcher at [Caltech](https://iqim.caltech.edu/people/postdocs/), working under the supervision of Thomas VIDICK (presently at [Weizmann](https://www.weizmann.ac.il/pages/)).
+I am a postdoctoral researcher at the [University of Maryland](https://quics.umd.edu/people/atul-singh-arora).

 I am fascinated by the emergence of physical insight from the application of quantum mechanics to solving computational or cryptographic tasks.
 I was initially drawn to the field by the possibility of having information theoretic security in certain cryptographic settings (e.g. key distribution, coin flipping).
 Currently, I am excited by the prospect of understanding and testing various aspects of quantum mechanics under computational assumptions (e.g. compressed oracle simulation, quantum depth).